-Our models also potentially contribute to better understanding of other, later, suggested trends.
+Our models also potentially contribute to a better understanding of other, later, suggested trends.
 Locally, in the Levels and Moors themselves, the later fourth millennium picture (Fig. 9b) conforms to the reduced activity connected with cereal production suggested widely elsewhere (Stevens and Fuller 2012, p.
-714: with a start date suggested at ε .
+714: with a start date suggested at c.
 3350 cal BC), but the trend is less clear at the wider regional scale, though there is again a reduction in clearings in the 3200-3000 cal BC timeslice.
 Clearings increase again in the 3000-2800 cal BC timeslice, and the greatest proportion of clearance in the wider landscape occurs in the 2800-2600 cal BC and 2600-2400 cal BC timeslices (though not locally, as noted above).
 The latter also sees both major construction and cultural changes in the Stonehenge area, for example, so this perspective from the Somerset Levels and Moors offers an insight into both local and regional variations and convergences.

 Finally, our case study here also prompts initial comparison with other parts of Britain, with Ireland and with selected regions of the adjacent continent.
-Estimates of openness generated by applying the LRA (Sugita 2007a; 2007b) to groups of pollen sites in selected regions of the UK (Fyfe et al. 2013) are significantly higher for Dartmoor (Figure 11a) and North Devon (Figure 11b), the closest regions included in Fyfe et al.'s study to the Somerset Levels and Moors, than our estimates presented here, but show similar trends in terms of relative levels of openness through time.
-The discrepancies in scale of openness can probably be explained by differences in methodology and the nature of the vegetation dynamics in each region.
+Estimates of openness generated by applying the LRA (Sugita 2007a, b) to groups of pollen sites in selected regions of the UK (Fyfe et al. 2013) are significantly higher for Dartmoor (Fig. 11a) and North Devon (Fig. 11b), the closest regions included in Fyfe et al.'s study to the Somerset Levels and Moors, than our estimates presented here, but show similar trends in terms of relative levels of openness through time.
+The discrepancies in the scale of openness can probably be explained by differences in methodology and the nature of the vegetation dynamics in each region.
 The LRA and MSA use the same mathematical model of pollen dispersal and deposition, but take different approaches to reconstruction.
 The LRA does not account for local on-site vegetation, which the thought experiments presented here show can have a large influence on detection of openness in the surrounding landscape.
 Fyfe et al. (2013) also used a different set of input parameters, particularly estimates of Relative Pollen Productivity, to those used here.
-The sites included in Fyfe et al.'s North Devon grouping are all situated in and around Exmoor, and this region, along with Dartmoor, has seen the spread of peat and reductions in tree cover since the Mesolithic.
-The baseline levels of openness for Fyfe et al.'s Dartmoor and North Devon regions at the start of the Neolithic are therefore likely to have been higher than for the Somerset Levels and Moors, and changes over the Neolithic set against a background of ongoing natural woodland loss and peat spread.
+The sites included in Fyfe et al.'s North